george-poole/george-poole.github.io/_sources/teaching.md

 ## Scientific Computing

-One could be forgiven for graduating from the intensely examination-focussed Mathematical or Natural Sciences Tripos and not appreciating that scientific computing skills are much more valuable to real research than rote-learning derivations and solving rehearsed or artificial problems.
+One could be forgiven for graduating from the intensely examination-focussed Mathematical or Natural Sciences Tripos and not appreciating that scientific computing skills are much more valuable to actual research than rote-learning derivations and solving rehearsed or artificial problems.
 To address this shortfall from the undergraduate curriculum I actively curate various resources and examples of my own into [The Missing Tripos](https://github.com/george-poole/TheMissingTripos) [^1] - note that this is a continuously evolving work in progress!

 [^1]: Inspired by MIT's [Missing Semester](https://missing.csail.mit.edu).